Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 The `ERC20` implementation provides a standard implementation for the functions defined in the `IERC20View` and `IERC20` interfaces.
-Moreover, it provides metadata information such as the name, symbol and number of decimals for the specific token implementation.
+Moreover, it provides metadata information such as name, symbol and number of decimals for the specific token implementation.
 There are protected implementations for methods that allow one to mint or burn an amount of tokens for a given owner (`account`).
 These are protected since one does not want to allow everybody to print or burn money.
 Instead, subclasses can call into these